lowRISC/opentitan/doc/project/checklist.md

 ### CDC_COMPLETE

 The CDC checking flow is clean.
-CDC waiver files have been reviewed and signed off by the technical steering committee.
+CDC waiver files have been reviewed and understood.
+If there is no CDC flow at the block-level, this requirement can be waived.

+### RDC_COMPLETE

+The RDC checking flow is clean.
+RDC waiver files have been reviewed and understood.
+If there is no RDC flow at the block-level, this requirement can be waived.

 ### REVIEW_RTL